openbmc/phosphor-power/phosphor-power-supply/README.md

 # D-Bus System Configuration

-Entity Manager provides information about the supported system configuration and the power supply connectors (IBMCFFPSConnector).
+Entity Manager provides information about the supported system configuration and the power supply connectors (PSInterface, such as IBMCFFPSConnector).

 The information is as follows: